Chapter 7:

 Vivian held up her hand.

+“Stop.”
 She walked past me into a nearby narrow passage between two buildings and gestured for me to follow.
 I did so and stood next to her.
-It was a little close, but not uncomfortable.
+It was a little crammed, but not completely uncomfortable.

 “Listen…” She looked at me with her eyes full of conviction.
 “I don’t know exactly what it is, but traveling with you and helping you out has felt… strangely fine.”
-She looked to the ground next to us.
+She looked at the ground.

 “What do you mean?”
 I asked quietly.

 “I haven’t felt that… pull.
 That weight.”
-She looked back up at me and her eyes were strangely clear.
-She put one of her hands on my shoulder and looked down at me with a slightly concerned expression.
+She looked back up at me and her eyes were clear.
+She put one of her hands on my shoulder and looked down at me with a slightly sad expression.

 “Do you mean guilt?”
 I asked, confused.